grafana/agent/docs/sources/flow/reference/cli/run.md

 process.

 The `--cluster.discover-peers` command-line flag expects a list of tuples in the form of `provider=XXX key=val key=val ...`.
-Clustering makes use of the [go-discover] package to discover peers and fetch their IP addresses, based on the chosen provider and the filtering key-values it supports.
+Clustering uses the [go-discover] package to discover peers and fetch their IP addresses, based on the chosen provider and the filtering key-values it supports.
 Clustering supports the default set of providers available in go-discover and registers the `k8s` provider on top.

-If either the key or the value in a pair contains a space, a backslash or double quotes, then it must be quoted with double quotes.
+If either the key or the value in a pair contains a space, a backslash, or double quotes, then it must be quoted with double quotes.
 Within this quoted string, the backslash can be used to escape double quotes or the backslash itself.